Finding Internships or Volunteer Work

 Your Employment Questions Answered: How to Find Internships or Volunteer Work

-When you don’t have a ton of experience in the field you want to go into, you can struggle to find the right job.
+When you don’t have much experience in the field you want to go into, you can struggle to find the right job.
 While finding a job does take time, there are things you can do while waiting for the right one.
 Finding a good internship or volunteer work is a great way to gain more experience and to keep working while trying to find the right job.

-I have been searching for a job since I graduated from college a couple of years ago.
+I have been searching for a job since graduating from college a couple of years ago.
 I haven’t been able to find an in-person job.
-I was thinking about contacting a company about doing an unpaid internship or volunteer position to help me gain some experience and to help with my non-recent work history.
+I was thinking about contacting a company about an unpaid internship or volunteer position to help me gain some experience and to help with my non-recent work history.
 Is this a good idea?
 How do I go about looking for jobs like that?

 Answer: